rickliveshere/IIS7-Dispatcher/README.md

 <code>-m&nbsp;&nbsp;&nbsp;&nbsp;Manual mode - guides you through a series of questions for setting up a website</code><br />
 <code>-a&nbsp;&nbsp;&nbsp;&nbsp;Automated mode - uses default settings to execute.
 These settings can be changed by opening the script in your<br />&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;favourite text editor.
 Useful when executed as part of an automated build process.</code><br />

 If everything goes according to plan, your website should have been setup, backed up, deployed and running.
-Hey, haven't you got a party to go to?
+<br />*Hey, haven't you got a party to go to?*

 ####Disclaimer
 This batch script is presented *as-is* and its creator or contributors take no responsibility for any loss or damage without liability resulting from its execution.